Azure/azure-quickstart-templates/101-scheduler-service-bus/README.md

 This template creates:
  * An Service Bus namespace, queue, and write-only SAS policy;
- * An Azure Scheduler job collection and job that will post a message into the Service Bus queue every 1 minute.
+ * An Azure Scheduler job collection and job that will post a message into the Service Bus queue at a regular interval.
+By default, this is every minute.

 Template originally authored by John Downs.